cloudflare/cloudflare-docs/content/stream/stream-live/webhooks.md

 ---
 pcx-content-type: tutorial
-title: Getting Live Webhooks
+title: Receive Live Webhooks
 weight: 10
 ---

-# Getting Live Webhooks
+# Receive Live Webhooks

 Stream Live supports webhooks that notify your service when an Input connects or disconnects to Stream Live.